-During November 2020, all employees and directors of Tectonic participated in a two-day anti-racism workshop facilitated by Moussa Magassa.
+During November 2020, all employees and directors of Tectonic participated in a two-day anti-racism workshop..
 The awareness training developed Tectonic's collective understanding of anti-racism by providing tools to embed practices of equity, diversity and inclusion both corporately and personally with the overall mission that all members of our community feel welcomed, valued and supported to achieve their highest potential.